-Gemma is an associate in trading operations supporting the fixed income derivatives desk as a project manager.
+Gemma is a Director in trading operations supporting the fixed income derivatives desk as a project manager.
 She graduated in 2014 from the University of Leeds with a BA in History.

 Morgan Stanley is such a collaborative, welcoming, warm firm.
 In my team/division we are usually organized into small teams of five or six so you don’t feel lost in such a large organization.
 It’s a really pleasant culture.
 The biggest surprise for me was the amount of responsibility you are given.
 You are listened to, valued and respected.
 I am being challenged all the time and have improved my skills so much in such a short time.